-Weiwei has been involved in hospital, professional licensing, practice of medicine, medical advertisement and new technology (including telemedicine) regulatory and investment issues in China.
+Weiwei has been involved in hospital, professional licensing, medicine, medical advertisement, and new technology (including telemedicine) regulatory and investment issues in China.

 In the public policy arena, Weiwei routinely monitors and advises on China, U.S., and other legislative and regulatory developments and issues.